-How Glass Bead and Micro-Prismatic Reflective Tape Are Made – Online Store – www.tapedealer.com
+How Glass Bead and Micro-Prismatic Reflective Tapes Are Made – www.tapedealer.com

 Reflective tape is made using machines that bond together multiple layers of material into one film.
 There are two main types of reflective tape, glass bead and micro-prismatic.
 They reflect in two different ways but are made in similar fashion with glass bead tape being the less complicated of the two to produce.